VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 # Recommendation 2: Support Digital Parcel Maintenance and Submittal to the State of Vermont
 ## 2.1 Summary

-- The current model of town-based parcel maintenance with voluntary submittal to the state has reached its limits in data quality and currentness, further improvements will need new support
+- The current model of town-based parcel maintenance with voluntary submittal to the state has reached its limits in data quality and currentness; further improvements will need new support
 - The design of support for parcel data maintenance and submittal will depend on the jurisdiction ultimately responsible for mapping: town (current), region, or state
 - If municipalities are to remain responsible for mapping: institute a per parcel payment to municipalities to aid costs associated with parcel data maintenance
-- If Regional Appraisal District or state is to assume responsibility for parcel mapping, those practices should be required to adhere to the state data standard, maintain and share with the state on a normalized schedule, and be funded accordingly
+- If Regional Appraisal District or the State is to assume responsibility for parcel mapping, those practices should be required to adhere to the state data standard, maintain and share with the state on a normalized schedule, and be funded accordingly

 ## 2.2 Justification

 Vermont has 256 municipalities: 237 towns, 10 cities, 5 unincorporated towns, and 4 gores.
 Unlike other states with county government that oversee the task, in Vermont individual municipalities are responsible for parcel mapping of taxable lands in their jurisdiction.
 Most towns budget to hire a GIS vendor to maintain their digital parcel data and depend on them to reflect any changes to parcel geometry since the town's last update.
-Frequency of geometry updates varies by town and may be completed annually to every 2-3 years or more.
+Frequency of geometry updates varies depending on the needs and resources of the town, with some updates performed annually and others completed every two to three years or more.
 Some towns remain without any digital parcel geometry maintenance.
 Town oversight of parcel mapping is typically the responsibility of its listers or assessors.

 The [Statewide Property Parcel Program](https://vcgi.vermont.gov/data-and-programs/parcel-program) publishes municipal parcel map data joined to the annual statewide grand list in a uniform, digital format.
 The Program relies on towns voluntarily sharing updated parcel geometry with VCGI, typically via their vendor.
 These data are then made publicly available by VCGI in a uniform, accessible way.
-They drive applications such as the [Vermont Parcel Viewer](https://maps.vcgi.vermont.gov/ParcelViewer/) that draws more than 500,000 unique views a year, and are offered as raw spatial data that sees more than 1 million unique views a year.
+The data drive applications such as the [Vermont Parcel Viewer](https://maps.vcgi.vermont.gov/ParcelViewer/) that draws more than 500,000 unique views a year, and are offered as raw spatial data that sees more than 1 million unique views a year.

 Parcel data sourced in this voluntary way are now one of the State of Vermont's most-used spatial datasets, supporting state, regional, and local efforts in emergency management, natural resources policy and planning, permitting and compliance, and transportation.
-They also support efforts to address pressing issues such as flood response, resilience planning, and housing.
+Parcel data also support efforts to address pressing issues such as flood response, resilience planning, and housing.
 All municipalities may use these data and applications to display their digital parcel maps free of charge.
 Some towns pay vendors for additional map services such as custom web applications and print map production.
 The current overarching incentive for municipal parcel data maintenance is for towns to ensure the most accurate, consistent, and timely data exist across all representations of who owns which lands where and with what details, be that in grand list tables or on maps that see high use.

-While relatively successful, there are improvements that are needed in the current town-sourced model of parcel data maintenance and publishing.
+While relatively successful, improvements are needed in the current town-sourced model of parcel data maintenance and publishing.
 About 60% of municipalities have submitted updated parcel geometry to VCGI within the last year.
 In contrast, about 16% of municipalities have not submitted updated parcel geometry to VCGI in over three years, indicating a divide in participation in the Parcel Program and limitations to its voluntary model.
 Inaccurate, untimely data impacts downstream uses that are now dependent on this information.

 ### 2.2.1 Submittal Status
 VCGI tracks municipal parcel data maintenance and voluntary submittals and presents this information via the [Parcel Program's Town Mapping Status application](https://maps.vcgi.vermont.gov/parcelstatus/), updated weekly.
 These statistics represent five years (2020 - 2024) of oversight of the Statewide Property Parcel Program.
 They highlight the need for improvements to the current data maintenance model.

 As of October 24, 2024:
 -	90% of towns are edited/updated by vendors or the town.
-10% are edited/updated by VCGI (these are considered “not VT GIS Parcel Data Standard compliant”)
+10% are edited/updated by VCGI (towns updated by VCGI are considered “not VT GIS Parcel Data Standard compliant”)
 -	10% of submissions require edits to parcel topology (i.e., geometry) to address gaps and/or overlaps among parcels
 -	50% of submissions required edits that were already made for the previous submission  (i.e., repeated revisions)
 -	70% of submissions contain inactive parcels.
 Inactives exist for at least some towns that do not include them in their submissions
 -	96% of towns include and represent rights-of-way.
-For those that do not, some map parcels to road centerlines, others only include main ROWs or those in the town/village center, and others have gaps in the parcel data where roads should be
+For those that do not, some map parcels to road centerlines, others only include main ROWs or those in the town/village center, and others have gaps in the parcel data where ROWs should be
 -	24% of submissions are fully compliant with the current parcel data standard.
-26% are compliant with minor edits.
-37% are compliant with major edits.
-13% are not compliant (see [submittal criteria](#232-submittal-quality-criteria) )
+26% are compliant with minor edits, 37% are compliant with major edits, and 13% are not compliant (see [submittal criteria](#232-submittal-quality-criteria))
 -	11% of towns have a mapping vendor (to the best of VCGI's knowledge) but have not submitted an update since the original Parcel Project data (prior to 2020).
-These towns are currently classed as “fully compliant” despite having stale data.
+These towns are currently classified as “fully compliant” despite having stale data.
 -	12% of submissions are/have been reviewed by towns prior to submittal; 64% have not, and 24% are unknown.
 Some vendors are working closely with towns as edits are being made (or edits are only being made at the direction of a town official), which may negate the need for a more formal review of the data prior to submission

 ## 2.3 Design